openpnp/openpnp/FAQ.md

 * Yamaha CL Feeders (available on Aliexpress and [Robotdigg](https://www.robotdigg.com/product/829/CL82-or-CL84-Feeder-4-OpenPnP)) if you want auto feeders.
 Make sure to get a [mounting block](https://www.robotdigg.com/product/1190/Pick-and-place-machine-Feeder-mounting-block), too.

-# Troubleshooting Placement Accuracy
+# How can I improve placement accuracy?

-Getting reliable, fast and accurate results is the ultimate goal: https://github.com/openpnp/openpnp/wiki/Troubleshooting-Placement-Accuracy
+Getting reliable, fast and accurate results is the ultimate goal but even for sophisticated machines quite a challenge to achieve, this guide tries to give an overview of the things that can help: https://github.com/openpnp/openpnp/wiki/Troubleshooting-Placement-Accuracy

 ---
 Table of Contents Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)